cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/unraveling-paired-samples-alpha-diversity-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-12 at 14.35.00.png" alt=""><figcaption><p>This boxplot, crafted by <strong>generate_alpha_boxplot_long()</strong>, showcases the Simpson diversity index across multiple time points for each group.
 The connecting lines represent individual subjects over time, intuitively visualizing each subject's alpha diversity change.</p></figcaption></figure>

-This function produces an **informative alpha diversity boxplot**.
-Should you choose not to provide an **alpha.obj**, the function will conveniently call **mStat\_calculate\_alpha\_diversity** to do the calculations for you.
-What's particularly striking about this plot is the **lines linking the boxplots**; these lines represent the same subject across different time points.
-This provides an immediate visual of how **individual subjects' alpha diversity changes over time**.
-Please note that if you have more thRan **10 time points or more than 25 subjects**, the connecting lines will automatically be adjusted to represent the **average alpha diversity index within the same time point**, ensuring the plot remains clear and interpretable.
+This function generates an informative alpha diversity boxplot.
+The lines connecting the boxplots represent the same subject across different time points, providing a visual representation of how individual subjects' alpha diversity changes over time.

-Diving deeper, we now explore the **generate\_alpha\_change\_boxplot\_pair()** function.
-Take a look at the sample code below:
+To further delve into the analysis, we use the `generate_alpha_change_boxplot_pair()` function:

 ```r
 generate_alpha_change_boxplot_pair(